 For more fantastic side dish recipe ideas, check out WHAT TO SERVE WITH SAUSAGE & PEPPERS

-- INSTANT POT SHORT RIBS WITH GRAVY - Comforting short ribs braised until tender in the Instant Pot and then smothered in rich red wine gravy.
+- ITALIAN SHORT RIBS - Comforting short ribs braised until tender in the Instant Pot and then smothered in rich red wine gravy.
 An easy weeknight dinner with lots of protein, low-carb, and so delicious.

 - INSTANT POT CREAMY CHICKEN SPAGHETTI - Chicken spaghetti in the Instant Pot is a quick and easy recipe.
 This one-pot chicken and pasta recipe is comforting and delicious.

 - HOW TO MAKE INSTANT POT BUFFALO CHICKEN WINGS - Fall-off-the-bone buffalo chicken wings will please any crowd.
 The cooking liquid secret adds so much flavor.

 Instant Pot Italian Sausage & Peppers

 - Instant Pot or other Electric Pressure Cooker